Ihab-Asaad/Data_Challenge/README.md

 # Installation
 Installation in editable mode (now for our team only):
 After cloning the project, type: **pip install -e .** to install the project in editable mode.
+Inside the file 'requirement.txt' you can add your libraries.

+# Training
 To train your model: first update the config.yaml file and then run **python datachallenge/main.py**.
-The best models will be saved in log file in the path defined in 'config.yaml' file
+The best model according to the chosen metrics will be saved in log file in the path defined in 'config.yaml' file

 Till now we don't support the command line. and our tests are empty.